poke1024/nlabel/README.md

 > nlabel is currently alpha software and in an early stage of development.

-nlabel is a library for generating, storing and retrieving tagging information and embedding vectors from various nlp libraries through a unified interface.
+nlabel is a content-agnostic library for generating, storing and retrieving tagging information and embedding vectors from various nlp libraries through a unified interface.

 nlabel is also a system to collate results from various taggers and keep track of used models and configurations.